fhdsl/daseh_quizzes/quizzes/Functions.md

 {choose-answers: 4}

 ?
 Suppose you have a list called `mylist` with 3 different tibbles representing the amount of CO2 levels at  the county, state and national level.
-Which of the following statements will apply a function returning all the observations above the indoor healthy level of 800 ppm in all tibles at once?
+Which of the following statements will apply a function returning all the observations above the indoor healthy level of 800 ppm in all tibbles at once?

 m) `mylist %>% filter(CO2 > 800)`
 m) `mylist %>% select(CO2) %>% sapply(function(x) x>800)`